 ●Delete all party values.
 Do not update parties: Deletes all parties data values for documents in the import data set.
 When selecting this option, none of the updated documents will have parties data values.

-●Update all parties: Deletes the parties data values for documents in the import data set, and then adds new parties data values to the case.
-This option applies to both mapped parties data and all other parties data values in the target data set.
+●Update all mapped parties: Deletes the parties data values for documents in the import data set, and then adds new parties data values to the case.
+This option applies only to mapped parties data in the target data set.

-●Append all parties: Adds new parties data values to documents and removes all parties information for updated documents.
+●Append all mapped parties: Adds new mapped parties data values to documents and removes all parties information for updated documents.

 ●Do not update pages: Does not update pages data in documents.